Governor Larry Hogan Honors Century Farm Families

-Forest Hall Farm (Mechanicsville, St. Mary’s County)
+Forrest Hall Farm (Mechanicsville, St. Mary’s County)

-The Forest Hall Farm is a 91-acre farm that originally grew tobacco until 2000.
+The Forrest Hall Farm is a 91-acre farm that originally grew tobacco until 2000.
 Now the farm produces corn, vegetables, fruits, berries and wine grapes.
 The family also raises Black Angus cattle along with goats and turkeys.
 They have 50 hens for eggs and a number of bee hives for honey and pollination.
 The farm was purchased in 1917 by Joseph A. Wood, the grandfather of current owner Joseph Wood and his wife Mary.
 The original house was built in 1774 but was unable to be saved.
 A new house was built on the original footprint in 1990.
 Today Mary and Joseph’s fourth-generation children and fifth-generation grandchildren live on the farm and help run the operation.